ibm-cloud-docs/watsonxdata/custom_database.md

 # Custom database feature
 {: #custom_database}

-A database is one of the data sources that you can register and use in {{site.data.keyword.lakehouse_full}}.
+A database is one of the data sources that you can register and use in IBM® {{site.data.keyword.lakehouse_full}}.
 A catalog defines the schemas and metadata for a data source.
 You can now use the custom catalog to create connections to data stores that are not provided by the built-in connectors.
-Any database that you bring in, it can be configured.
-For example, you can set-up the custom connector that is hosted and managed by AWS Glue.
+Custom database feature can be used for connectors that are already supported by Presto but not listed in IBM {{site.data.keyword.lakehouse_full}} supported connectors or databases.
 {: shortdesc}